 Decision-making or buying patterns may be more complex in B2B than B2C, but ultimately decisions are made by humans, regardless of the amount of process, data and technology involved.
 Decisions are always made in a social context – in the B2C context it is friends and family, in the B2B context it is peers, budgets, procurement rules, and organisational structure.
-In both cases, it is imperative to understand the needs and characteristics of individual decision-makers and influencers interacting within their group and with your company.
+It is imperative to understand the needs and characteristics of individual decision-makers and influencers interacting within their group and with your company in both cases.

-Decisions are, in the end, made by humans, although through a totally different context and processes when looking at consumer and industrial buyers.
+Decisions are, in the end, made by humans, although through a different context and processes when looking at consumer and industrial buyers.
 From a use case design and data requirement perspective, it´s key to keep in mind that dialogue and communication are always designed towards a person.
-To build meaning dialogue within both industrial and consumer context, it is essential to focus on data points explaining drivers that have impact in decision makers behavior.
+To build meaning dialogue within both industrial and consumer context, it is essential to focus on data points explaining drivers that impact decision-makers’ behaviour.